MaskedSpeech: Context-aware Speech Synthesis with Masking Strategy: Experiments

 \subsection{Experimental Setup}

-A Chinese Mandarin audiobook corpus with 29 hours of recordings was used to train the proposed model in our experiments.
-The corpus was recorded by a professional male speaker.
+A Chinese Mandarin audiobook corpus with 29 hours of recordings was used in the experiments, this corpus was recorded by a professional male speaker.
 The text and recordings in this corpus are consecutive.
-200 sentences were selected for testing, and 200 sentences for validation, the remaining sentences are used for training.
-The test set contains several paragraphs of consecutive sentences.
-The audio files were down-sampled to 16kHz sample-rate.
+200 sentences were selected for testing, and 200 sentences for validation, the remaining sentences were used for training.
+The test set contains several paragraphs of consecutive sentences for evaluation with ground truth contextual text and speech.
+The audio files were down-sampled to 16kHz sampleing rate.
 80-dimensional mel-spectrograms were used as the acoustic features in the experiment and were extracted with a frame shift of 12 ms and frame length of 48 ms. The phoneme boundaries and duration were extracted by Montreal forced alignment (MFA) \cite{mcauliffe2017montreal} tool.
-Pitch was extracted by the PyWORLD\footnote{\url{https://github.com/JeremyCCHsu/Python-Wrapper-for-World-Vocoder}} toolkit.
+Pitch was extracted the PyWORLD\footnote{\url{https://github.com/JeremyCCHsu/Python-Wrapper-for-World-Vocoder}} toolkit.

-The pre-trained ``bert-base-chinese'' model~\cite{wolf-etal-2020-transformers} released by Huggingface \footnote{\url{https://github.com/huggingface/transformers}} was used to extract cross utterance sentence embedding in the CU text encoder.
+The pre-trained ``bert-base-chinese'' model~\cite{wolf-etal-2020-transformers} released by Huggingface\footnote{\url{https://github.com/huggingface/transformers}} was used to extract cross utterance sentence embedding in the CU encoder.
 The BERT model consists of 12 Transformer layers, each layer contains 768 hidden units and 12-heads are used for each attention layer.
 It is worth mentioning that the parameters of the BERT model are fixed during training.
-The multi-head attention in the CU text encoder has 4 heads and 512 hidden units.
+The multi-head attention in the CU encoder has 4 heads and 512 hidden units.
 In our experiments, PBEs are generated by 2 preceding sentences, 2 following sentences, and the current sentence.
-The masked mel-encoder is constructed by 2 Conv1d layers, with a filter size of 256 and kernel size of 3 in each layer.
+A filter size of 256 and kernel size of 3 is used in each Conv1d layer of the masked mel-encoder.

 The proposed model is trained by Adam~\cite{kingma2014adam} optimizer, with a batch size of 16 and noam~\cite{vaswani2017attention} learning rate schedule.
 The learning rate is warmed up to a maximum value of $10^{-3}$ in the first 4000 steps and then exponentially decayed.
 Adam optimizer is configured with $\beta_{1}$=0.9, $\beta_{2}$=0.98 and $\epsilon$=$10^{-9}$.
-Mean squared error (MSE) is used as the training objectives for pitch, energy, and duration prediction, and mean absolute error (MAE) is used for the mel-spectrogram reconstruction.
 The model is trained by a total of 200,000 steps, with L2 parameter regularization of weight 1e-5.
-A Fastspeech2 model was trained and used as the baseline model.~\footnote{The audio samples can be found at \url{https://zyj008.github.io/MaskedSpeech/}.}